LORD BYRON

 E sits at her desk - the dogs rip up bed linen - entertains herself with watercolours

-E: I'll paint Byron's eyes - are they green? no - I've never noticed - maybe? - (hears carriage pull up) - oh dear! (tries to restrain dogs) - Byron is home!
+E: I'll paint Byron's eyes - are they green? no - maybe?
+I too often become distracted by his fine, handsome mouth - (hears carriage pull up) - oh dear! (tries to restrain dogs) - Byron is home!

 The dogs leap and tear maniacally down the stairs - scramble over dowagers - smash crockery - and dive out the window to their Master